 Sutter disappeared until 2016-17, when he popped up at the University of Saskatchewan and played 13 games for the Huskies.

 Any stats or sightings end there.
-He appears, by 2019, to be out of hockey completely.
+He appears to be out of hockey completely.

 Honourable Mentions: Dalton Thrower, Tim Bozon, Scott Kosmachuk